 There never been a controlled randomized double blind study of carseats.
 Why not?
 Because it is unethical to randomize some infants to be unbelted in cars simply so we can check how many will be injured and die.

 If you want to believe that just because this study was approved by an Institutional Review Board in Hong Kong, it means all pediatric vaccine studies are ethical, well, you’d be wrong.
-But then again, anti-vaccine cult members are not known for their consistent and logical interpretation of ethics, especially in preventing harm to children.
-A double blind flu vaccine study in children is simply unethical.
+But then again, anti-vaccine zealots are not known for their consistent and logical interpretation of ethics, especially in preventing harm to children.
+A double-blind flu vaccine study in children is simply unethical.

 Flu vaccine study – overall criticisms